arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 [[git init]]
 ***
 <div class = "answer">
-By initializing the Git repository inside the planets directory with the `git init` command, Git will track every file inside planets.
+By initializing the Git repository inside the `planets` directory with the `git init` command, Git will track every file inside `planets`.
 </div>
 ***

 Along with tracking information about planets (the project we have already created), Dracula would also like to track information about moons.
-Dracula creates a `moons` project inside his `planets` project with the following sequence of commands:
+Consider this possible scenario: Dracula creates a `moons` project inside his `planets` project with the following sequence of commands.
+Here we've added comments, the text following the `#`, explaining what each command does.

 ```console
 $ cd ~/Desktop   # return to Desktop directory